justy989/ce_old/README.md

   vimscript or emacs lisp.
 However, we want to take some awesome ideas from each:
   - Emacs's idea where everything is a just a plain text buffer.
 We can do things like, run shell commands that output to a buffer just like any other.
 So you can copy+paste, etc.
   - Vim's modal editting.
 We really like it!
-It also makes the transition to using this editor easier.
+It also makes the transition to using ce easier.
     (Note: the default configuration implements vim-like editting, but your configuration can implement any arbitrary editting style)
 - The config is written in 'c' and compiled into a shared object that you can reload while running.
 No need to